It is one thing to be using an ergonomic keyboard and another to be using a wireless ergonomic keyboard.

-Functions such as volume control, calculator etc. can be accessed, right from the keyboard.
-The music button comes in handy as short-cut to open Windows Media Player.
+Functions such as volume control, calculator, etc. can be accessed, right from the keyboard.
+The music button comes in handy as a short-cut to open Windows Media Player.

-If you are a heavy user, you may be pleased with long battery life.
+If you are a heavy user, you may be pleased with the long battery life.

 Some users have reported of the paint rubbing off from keys and typical keyboard rattle after long use.

 One of the things that drew our attention toward the Sculpt is the fact that Microsoft made it.
 If you have been shopping around for wireless ergonomic keyboards for a while now, you may have already noticed Microsoft’s dominating presence.